-Mode-hop-free tuning over 135 GHz of external cavity diode lasers without anti-reflection coating yongchen@purdue.edu
+Mode-hop-free tuning over 140 GHz of external cavity diode lasers without anti-reflection coating

-Sourav Dutta,1,\ D. S. Elliott, and Yong P. Chen
+Sourav Dutta,^{1,} D. S. Elliott,^{1,2} and Yong P. Chen^{1,2,#}

-Department of Physics, Purdue University, West Lafayette, IN 47907, USA School of Electrical and Computer Engineering, Purdue University, West Lafayette, IN 47907, USA \Corresponding author: sourav.dutta.mr@gmail.com elliottd@purdue.edu
+1Department of Physics, Purdue University, West Lafayette, IN 47907, USA 2School of Electrical and Computer Engineering, Purdue University, West Lafayette, IN 47907, USA ^{}Corresponding author: sourav.dutta.mr@gmail.com [#] yongchen@purdue.edu

+ABSTRACT

-ABSTRACT: We report an external cavity diode laser (ECDL), using a diode whose front facet is not antireflection (AR) coated, that has a mode-hop-free (MHF) tuning range greater than 135 GHz.
-We achieved this using a short external cavity and by simultaneously tuning the internal and external modes of the laser.
-We find that the precise location of the pivot point of the grating in our laser is less critical than commonly believed.
+We report a home-built external cavity diode laser (ECDL), using a diode whose front facet is not antireflection (AR) coated, that has a mode-hop-free (MHF) tuning range greater than 140 GHz.
+We achieved this by using a short external cavity and by simultaneously tuning the internal and external modes of the laser.
 The general applicability of the method, combined with the compact portable mechanical and electronic design, makes it well suited for both research and industrial applications.